AjayTomar3342/IMDB_Data_Science_Project/README.md

 Cleaned Data is analyzed on the following parameters:

-a.)
-Movie title proportion as per Starting Character. b.)
-Decade Wise Movie Count. c.)
-Most successful Primary Actor with at least 30 movies. d.)
-Most successful Supporting Actor with at least 15 movies. e.)
-Most successful Directors with at least 20 movies. f.)
-Most successful Secondary Supporting Actor with at least 10 movies. g.)
-Movie proportion according to different genres. h.)
-User votes by consecutive years in the last century. i.)
-Average runtime of movies year wise in the last century. j.)
-Year Wise count of movies. k.)
-Genre Popularity over the last century.
+1. Movie title proportion as per Starting Character.
+2. Decade Wise Movie Count.
+3. Most successful Primary Actor with at least 30 movies.
+4. Most successful Supporting Actor with at least 15 movies.
+5. Most successful Directors with at least 20 movies.
+6. Most successful Secondary Supporting Actor with at least 10 movies.
+7. Movie proportion according to different genres.
+8. User votes by consecutive years in the last century.
+9. Average runtime of movies year wise in the last century.
+10. Year Wise count of movies.
+11. Genre Popularity over the last century.

 All these analysis are done using both Python and Power BI.
 Some of the visuals are shown below: